-For example, if I am making my favorite buffalo wings in the Air Fryer, I am coating them in oil in a ziplock baggie with spices before cooking.
+For example, if I am making my favorite air fryer chicken wings, I am coating them in olive oil in a ziplock baggie with spices before cooking.

 If I am breading chicken, for example, some Copycat KFC chicken, I am spraying the chicken with oil every time I flip the chicken to ensure it's coated well and I don't have any dry spots remaining.

 For the best results, I use a small spray bottle and lightly spray the items if needed for cooking.
 Most breaded, coated recipes will need a light spray from time to time.

 Most processed foods you're reheating from frozen, for example, typically do not need to be sprayed with any oil.

 Can I use PAM cooking spray for the Air Fryer?